mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 “Where are you going?”
 “I don’t know.”
 But he knows.
 He doesn’t know where he is going, but he knows.
 “He knows” means: dive into the ocean.
 That’s all.

 This is the final goal we have to reach.
 Zen Master Baso is treating his death like this.
-But death itself is something which you have to treat or taste by yourself; so in many ways, how to taste, how to *[unintelligible]*.
+But death itself is something which you have to treat or taste by yourself; so in many ways, how to taste, how to express.

 ##### 1:15:00

-One Zen Master [speaks] to the disciple; the disciple asks, “Please leave a message for us, for our education, for our practice [as] monks.”
+One Zen Master [speaks] to the disciple; the disciple asks, “Please leave a good message for us, for our education, for our practice [as] monks.”
 So he says to the priest, “Before you die, please say something for us.”
 [The priest] says, “I don’t want to die.”
-Then the monks are very surprised, because they had expected something wonderful, a wonderful thing just like a Buddha’s teachings, completely beyond human speculation.
-The priest says, “I don’t want to die.”
+Then the monks are very surprised, because they had expected something wonderful, a wonderful thing just like a Buddha’s teaching, completely beyond human speculation.
+But he says, “I don’t want to die.”

 This “I don’t want to die” doesn’t mean “I don’t want to die.”
 Without using these two ways, “I want to die” or “I don’t want to die,” completely beyond, what would be right?
 This is his death.
 Finally, [the] question is left – what would be the right way?

-But if you answer this question, “what will be right,” [with] “Yes – this,” – it’s already dead.
+But if you answer this question, “what will be right,” [with] “Yes, this” – it’s already dead, you made [it dead].
 Or [if] you say, “No, it’s not” – it’s already dead, which is called not-dead.
 So finally, *what is right*?

 If you really understand interdependent co-origination, if you really understand human life deeply, finally the question is left: what is right?
 Constantly you have to think carefully, what is right?
 What would be right?
-To live in peace and harmony, constantly, day to day, moment to moment: what would be right?
+To live in peace and harmony, constantly, day to day, from moment to moment: what would be right?

 Whatever happens, under all circumstances, good or evil – you cannot stay in a den which is called good, you cannot stay in a den which is called evil; you cannot stay.
 But constantly, there is a question: what would be right?
 Because, this is the Great Function.